Your contract during maternity leave

 • would have had sufficient statutory continuous service had they not been required to do so.

-Those junior doctors who
+Those resident doctors who

 • are subject to section one or section two transitional pay protection arrangements under Section 14 of their Terms and Conditions of Service and